mosip/documentation/docs/resident-services-developer-guide.md

 Follow the steps below to set up Resident Services on your local system:

 1. Download `lombok.jar` and `settings.xml` from [here](https://github.com/mosip/documentation/tree/1.2.0/docs/\_files/resident-services-config-files).
-2. Unzip Apache Maven and move the unzipped folder in `C:\Program Files` and `settings.xml` to "conf" folder `C:\Program Files\apache-maven-3.8.4\conf`.
+2. Install Apache Maven.
+3. Copy the `settings.xml` to ".m2" folder `C:\Users\<username>\.m2`.
+4. Install Eclipse.
-3. Install Eclipse, open the `lombok.jar` file and wait for some time until it completes the scan for Eclipse IDE and then click `Install/Update`.
+5. Open the `lombok.jar` file and wait for some time until it completes the scan for Eclipse IDE and then click `Install/Update`.
+Specify the eclipse installation location if required by clicking the ‘Specify location…’ button.
+Then, click `Install/Update` button to proceed.

 ![](\_images/lombok-configuration.png)

-1. Check the Eclipse installation folder `C:\Users\userName\eclipse\jee-2021-12\eclipse` to see if the `lombok.jar` is added.
-By doing this, you don't have to add the dependency of `lombok` in your `pom.xml` file separately as it is auto-configured by Eclipse.
+6. Check the Eclipse installation folder `C:\Users\userName\eclipse\jee-2021-12\eclipse` to see if the `lombok.jar` is added.
+By doing this, you will not have to add the dependency of `lombok` in your `pom.xml` file separately as it is auto-configured by Eclipse.
 2. Configure the JDK (Standard VM) with your Eclipse by traversing through `Preferences → Java → Installed JREs`.

 ![](\_images/installed-jre.png)